-Machine posture for inspecting the hydraulic oil level
+• Machine posture for inspecting the hydraulic oil level

-- 1. Start the engine and run it at low speed. - Fully retract the cylinders (arm and bucket), and lower the bucket to the ground. - 3.
-Lower the dozer blade, and then stop the engine. - 4.
-Inspect the oil level using the sight gauge (1). - When the oil temperature is about 20°C (68°F): - The level should be between the upper limit (H) and the lower limit (L). - If it is below the lower limit (L), replenish. - When the oil temperature is about 50 to 80°C (122 to 176°F):
+- 1. Start the engine and run it at low speed. - 2.
+Fully extend the crawler width. - 3.
+Fully retract the cylinders (arm and bucket), and lower the bucket to the ground. - 4.
+Lower the dozer blade, and then stop the engine. - 5.
+Open the engine hood. - 6.
+Inspect the oil level using the sight gauge (1).

+The proper oil level should be in the middle of the sight gauge (1).
+If the level is lower, replenish.